MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 * The "service name" is the `host` portion of the authority.
 * The "authority endpoint" is the authority's hostname and a port number implied by the scheme or specified in the URI.
-* An "alternative endpoint" is a hostname, port number, and other associated instructions to the client on how to reach an instance of service.
+* An "alternative endpoint" is a domain name, port number, and other associated instructions to the client on how to reach an instance of service.

 Additional DNS terminology intends to be consistent